-During the 1950s, the Naval War College curriculum adapted to meet the circumstances of the post–World War II and post–Korean War period.
+In the 1950s, the Naval War College curriculum adapted to meet the circumstances Cold War period.
 Chairs were established to emphasize the attention given to international relations, maritime strategy, military and diplomatic history, international law, and economics.
 The influence of rapidly changing technology was further recognized in the establishment of military chairs, occupied by senior officers especially qualified in such areas as submarine warfare, electronic warfare, air warfare, amphibious warfare, and surface warfare.
-The student body grew, with substantial student representation from the Army, Marine Corps, Air Force, Coast Guard, and many mid-career professionals from civilian agencies.
-This representation is also reflected in our faculty.
+The student body grew, with substantial student representation from the U.S. Army, Marine Corps, Air Force, Coast Guard, and many mid-career professionals from civilian agencies, representation also reflected in the faculty.

-During this time, NWC established a full-time, highly qualified teaching civilian and military faculty, adopted case study methodology and a more rigorous curriculum, and emphasized individual student effort.
+During this time, the NWC also established a full-time, highly qualified teaching civilian and military faculty, adopted case study methodology and a more rigorous curriculum, and emphasized individual student effort.
 Concurrently, student selection criteria became more stringent.

 In 1981, nearly a century after Stephen B. Luce founded the Naval War College as “a place of original research on all questions relating to war and the statesmanship connected with war, or the prevention of war,” the Center for Naval Warfare Studies was established for broadly based, advanced research on the naval contributions to national strategy.
-The Center’s work informs and stimulates the faculty and students in the classroom as well as helping to link the College to the fleet and policy makers in Washington.
+The center’s work informs and stimulates the faculty and students in the classroom as well as helping to link the college to the fleet and policy makers in Washington.

-The College contributed substantially to the thinking behind the “Maritime Strategy” of the 1980s and the conduct of the Gulf War in 1990–91.
+The college contributed substantially to the thinking behind the “Maritime Strategy” of the 1980s and the conduct of the Gulf War in 1990–91.
 In 1990, the Naval War College became the first of the nation’s staff and war colleges to reach academic standards that allowed for formal academic accreditation, leading to the authority to award its students a Master of Arts degree in national security and strategic studies.